sagorcnits/problem-solving/Readme.md

 You’re working on a cinema ticket website.
 When users search for a movie title, it needs to tell them if the movie is available in the database or not.
 The list of movie names is already sorted alphabetically.
 Write the logic that checks if a particular movie exists in the system and returns its index if found.

+#### 6. 📦 “Delivery Sorting Nightmare”

+A courier service receives packages throughout the day.
+At night, the delivery man wants to sort them by weight so that the lighter ones are delivered first (easier to carry in order).
+You need to build a mini-program that organizes the package weights in increasing order.